HermesGermany/galapagos/event_driven_architecture_principles.md

 Type in the context of these principles.
 An Event Type _Order Received_ (from the Business Domain "Sales") is not valid if it contains only the Business Events of Orders received via an online channel, but not e.g. the orders received via a callcenter.
 If an application can provide only a subset, the Event Type must be named accordingly, e.g.
-_Online Order Revceived_, to reflect this limitation.
+_Online Order Received_, to reflect this limitation.

 ## Publish-Subscribe instead of Point-to-Point